Leaving a legacy: Why everyone needs an estate plan

-One of the main aspects of an estate plan is your will, which is where you leave instructions for after you die.
-This includes who receives what out of your available assets, who will take guardianship of your children, who will provide for any pets you may have, and more.
-Your estate plan can even outline how you hope to pass on aspects of your life such as religion, education, and other values.
+One of the main components of an estate plan is your will, which is where you leave instructions for after you die.
+The will shows who receives which of your available assets, who will take guardianship of your children, who will provide for any pets you may have and more.
+Your estate plan can even outline how you hope to pass on aspects of your life such as religion, education and other values.

 Protect your family

 When you don’t have an estate plan, your family will be forced to jump through quite a few government hoops in order to distribute your assets.
 An estate plan can minimize taxes and expenses and help your loved ones avoid legal hassles.
-Plus, an estate plan is designed to prevent your will from becoming public, which can protect your family’s privacy.
+Plus, an estate plan may be designed to prevent your assets from becoming public, which can protect your family’s privacy.

 Leave a legacy